-- Communication and Interaction including Speech, Language and Communication Needs and Autism Spectrum Conditions - Cognition and Learning including Moderate Learning Difficulties (MLD), Severe Learning Difficulties (SLD) and Profound and Multiple Learning Difficulties (PMLD) and Specific Learning Difficulties (Dyslexia, Dyscalculia, Dyspraxia) - Social, Emotional and Mental Health including ADHD, ADD, Attachment Disorder or an underlying Mental Health need such as anxiety, depression, self-harming, substance misuse, eating disorders or physical symptoms not medically explained. - Sensory and/or Physical Needs including hearing impairment, visual impairment, multi-sensory impairment and any physical impairments.
+- Communication and Interaction including Speech, Language and Communication Needs and Autism Spectrum Conditions - Cognition and Learning including Moderate Learning Difficulties (MLD), Severe Learning Difficulties (SLD) and Profound and Multiple Learning Difficulties (PMLD) and Specific Learning Difficulties (Dyslexia, Dyscalculia, Dyspraxia) - Social, Emotional and Mental Health including ADHD, ADD, Attachment Disorder or an underlying Mental Health need such as anxiety, depression, self-harming, substance misuse, eating disorders or physical symptoms not medically explained.
+Behaviour as communication is recognised in relation to low self-esteem, trauma, etc. - Sensory and/or Physical Needs including hearing impairment, visual impairment, multi-sensory impairment and any physical impairments.

-Once a child has been identified as having SEND, the SENDCO will ensure joint working with staff and parents to informally begin gathering evidence and start what is known as the GRADUATED APPROACH.
+Once a child has been identified as having SEND, the SENDCO will ensure joint working with staff and parents to begin gathering evidence and start what is known as the GRADUATED APPROACH.
 At this point a pupil will be placed on the SEND register at SEND Support.
-This process will lead to the identification of the child's primary and, if required, a secondary need.
-The school will not delay in putting in place extra teaching or other interventions designed to secure better progress, where required.
+This process will lead to the identification of the child's primary and, if required, additional needs.
+The school will not delay in putting in place extra teaching support or other interventions designed to secure better progress, where required.